- 7 seconds ago

 I recommend protein sources such as organic eggs, raw nuts, beans and legumes, pulses, raw farm milk, soft cheeses, fish & chicken, mushrooms, eggplant and leafy greens.
 A good vegetarian diet is preferable, and will also provide adequate protein.
 We also recommend herbs such as Spirulina, Barley grass, and the Ginsengs.

-In protein drinks, we recommend pea protein and rice protein as they are more beneficial than traditional whey proteins.
+In protein drinks, we recommend pea, rice or hemp protein powders as they are more beneficial than traditional whey proteins.

 BodiTune Protein Drink Program (Sachets or Capsules)